 - as a newly hired or newly eligible faculty or staff member,

 - after experiencing a qualified family status change, and

-- during Open Enrollment, usually in October.
+- during the annual Open Enrollment, usually in October.

 You have 30 days to enroll, or as specified by your collective bargaining agreement.
 It is to your advantage to enroll in benefits as soon as you are eligible.
 You can enroll in or change your elections for the Basic Retirement Savings Plan, the Supplemental Retirement (SRA), 457(b) Deferred Compensation Plan, and Child Life insurance at any time of the year.
 You can enroll in Expanded Long Term Disability, Optional Group and Dependent Spouse/Other Qualified Adult Group Term Life Insurance at any time by providing proof of insurability in the form of a health statement.
 Enrollment information for individual plans is included in each benefit plan section of this site.